 Yes, you’ll be working hard and won’t be living a lavish lifestyle, but your quality of life matters greatly in getting you through med school.
-Some questions I ask my students include:
+Some questions we ask our students when developing a school list include:

 - Do you want to live out in the country or in a big city?

 - Do you want to live In a cold weather or warm weather place?

 - How near to your family do you want to be?

 While perhaps the most important factors in deciding where to apply are your stats (i.e., GPA and MCAT score; more on that below in Part 4), you should definitely consider where you think you'll feel most happy.